 I am a wife, a mother to six amazing children, and I love keeping busy.
 I grab time to work on projects whenever I can.

-Your support and contributions will be added to the new pottery wheel fund, I am currently using a 45 year old wheel and am limited to what I can create.
+Your support and contributions will be added to the newly build gas and wood kiln, I am currently using a small converted kiln and would like to woodfire to expand my work and am limited to what I can create.

 "Beautifully and artistically created.
 Highly recommend purchasing from here"